 Alleviating Poverty Within the Jewish Community

 New York City is home to the largest Jewish population in the United States, and 361,100 individuals—20 percent of the Jewish community in the city—live below 150 percent of the federal poverty level (defined as $33,000 for a family of four).
 There are specific populations that experience poverty within the Jewish community at higher rates, notably ultra-Orthodox Jews and immigrants from the former Soviet Union (FSU) including Holocaust survivors.
 However, overall, poverty within the Jewish community mirrors the country, affecting older adults, single parents, individuals with disabilities (and their families), and unemployed or underemployed individuals with limited assets.
-Select initiatives focused on combating Jewish poverty in New York City include:
+The following initiatives are examples of organizations working to alleviate Jewish poverty in New York City:

 - Food Insecurity Partnership: The Foundation is partnering with UJA-Federation of New York (UJA-NY) and Met Council on a strategic initiative to alleviate food insecurity within the Jewish community in New York City.
 Most recently, the Foundation awarded a grant to UJA-NY to support the expansion of digital technology to a network of food pantries, enabling low-income individuals and families to obtain healthy food in an efficient and dignified manner.